cosino/modbus-utils/README.md

     modbus-dump: reg[5]=65344/0xff40
     ...

-to dump registers from 1 to 39 at slave address 10.
+to dump registers from 1 to 39 at slave address 10; or use the following to do multiple queries on the same slave at address 1:

+    $ ./modbus-dump 1 ibits 0 0 obits 0 1
+    modbus-dump: ibit[0]=0/0x00
+    modbus-dump: obit[0]=0/0x00
+    modbus-dump: obit[1]=0/0x00

+We got input bits and output bits at once.

+Note that you can use the watch command as below to refresh the queries each
+second:

+    $ watch -n 1 ./modbus-dump -d tcp 1 ibits 0 0 obits 0 1

+The output should be something as follow:

+    Every 1.0s: ./modbus-dump -d tcp 1 ibits ...  tekkaman: Sat Feb  3 12:50:06 2018

+    modbus-dump: ibit[0]=1/0x01
+    modbus-dump: obit[0]=1/0x01
+    modbus-dump: obit[1]=0/0x00

 Use command: